StateSmith/tutorial-3/lesson-3/composition/README.md

 The concept is simple.
 You use a state machine variable to store a reference to an object that implements a specific interface.
 The state machine can then call functions on the interface to interact with the outside world.

-It doesn't have to an "interface" in the strict sense of the word.
+It doesn't have to be an "interface" in the strict sense of the word.
 It can be a class or a struct with variables and functions.

 ## Example
 In this lesson, we'll look at a simple example of a light controller that uses a composition pattern to interact with a light state machine.

 The `LightController` class contains both a state machine context `LightSmContext` (which acts like the interface) and a state machine `LightSm`.
-The state machine context is a simple class that variables and function pointers.
+The state machine context is a simple class with variables and function pointers.

-Before starting the state machine the `LightController` class does the following:
+Before starting the state machine, the `LightController` class does the following:
 * sets `LightSmContext` function pointers to its own functions
 * sets a variable in `LightSm` to reference the `LightSmContext` object